msymeonides/Migrate3D/README.md

 ## Input Files

 A Segments input file is required to run Migrate3D.
 Optionally, a Categories input file can be provided to perform additional analyses.
 In both cases, the program will "guess" which columns contain which data, but if this fails, you can select them through a drop-down box in the GUI.
+These input files can be stored in any folder.

 ### Segments

 The Segments input file should be a .csv with five columns (or four for 2D data): object ID, time, X, Y, and Z coordinates.
 Please ensure that column headers are in the first row of the .csv file input.
-Note that the Time column is expected to contain a "real" time value (e.g. number of seconds), not just the number of timepoints elapsed.
+Note that the Time column is expected to contain a "real" time value (e.g. number of seconds), not just the timepoint index.

 If an object has non-consecutive timepoints assigned to it (i.e. if an object's track has gaps), the object will be dropped and not analyzed at all, unless the interpolation formatting option is used.
-The IDs of dropped objects will be recorded in the results output.
+The IDs of dropped objects will be recorded in the results output (along with any objects dropped due to the "Minimum Max.
+Euclidean" filter) in the sheet "Removed Objects".
 If interpolation is enabled, any missing timepoints will be linearly interpolated and the object will be used as normal.

 ### Categories